smartsdesign/smartsdesign/README.md

 - 🌱 I’m currently learning **Blockchain and Web3 technologies**

-- 💬 Ask me about **anything Web Engineering related, and/or Technical Leadership.**
+- 💬 Ask me about **anything Web Engineering related, and/or Technical Leadership**

 - 📫 How to reach me **samson.biz@gmail.com**

-- ⚡ Fun fact **I love hiking, cycling, staying in shape, and a good book.**
+- ⚡ Fun fact **I love hiking, cycling, staying in shape, and a good book**

 ### Connect with me: